-As part of the city of High Point's on-going COVID-19 mitigation efforts, in-person attendance was not allowed at this meeting.
-Instead, the meeting was live-streamed and the public was provided an opportunity to listen to the meeting as it was being live-streamed.
+As part of the City of High Point's on-going COVID-19 mitigation efforts, in-person attendance was not allowed at this meeting.
+Instead, the meeting was live-streamed and the public was provided a link to listen to the meeting as it was being live-streamed. www.HighPointNC.gov/VirtualPublicMeeting.